danintheory/danintheory.github.io/_includes/content.md

 *Though they still maintain their maiden names.

 Some of my work focuses on what happens when something falls into black hole (in anti-de Sitter space).
 The black hole will very quickly [scramble](http://arxiv.org/abs/0808.2096) (but not destroy) the information.
-Black holes are thermal systems, and this process is actually a manifestation of the well known [butterfly effect](http://arxiv.org/abs/1306.0622).
-We can try to think about this in terms [tensor networks](http://arxiv.org/abs/1409.8180), or we study it in the dual conformal field theory as a way of understanding a distinguishing feature of [quantum chaos](http://arxiv.org/abs/1412.5123).
+Black holes are thermal systems, and this is actually a manifestation of the well known [butterfly effect](http://arxiv.org/abs/1306.0622).
+We can try to think about this process in terms [tensor networks](http://arxiv.org/abs/1409.8180), or we study it in the dual conformal field theory as a distinguishing feature of [quantum chaos](http://arxiv.org/abs/1412.5123).

 I'm also interested in machine learning and AI.
 I recently competed in the [MIT Pokerbots](http://mitpokerbots.com/) competition where participants build an AI bot to play three person pot-limit games of Texas hold 'em.
 My team placed first out of 38 teams in a tournament over 600,000 hands played.